 - Discount or late fees: The amount of any on-time discounts or late fees.

-- How to pay the invoice: The methods of payment you offer, eg, internet banking, credit card, BPAY, PayPal, cash, cheque.
+- How the buyer can pay the invoice: The methods of payment you offer, eg, internet banking, credit card, BPAY, PayPal, cash, cheque.
 Include your bank account number or a link so customers can pay online.

 Make invoicing better with these tips

 - Ensuring you have a professional design for your invoices is very important.
 Every invoice provides an opportunity to market your business and can affect the perception of your brand, customer satisfaction, and even how quickly you receive payment.

 - When you create an invoice, you want the design to be simple to read and to stay consistent with your brand.
 Every business is going to have a different interpretation of how the perfect invoice should look, but we have put together 5 tips to follow to create a professional and clean invoice.
 Read more

 - Make sure you send your invoices to the right people, such as the bookkeeper or business’s CFO.
 Set crystal-clear terms on the invoice so that you get paid on time, and include late fees associated with late payments on the invoice.